sryu1/jsbgym/README.md

 pip install jsbgym
 ```

-To render the environment with FlightGear, dowloand and install it from [here](https://sourceforge.net/projects/flightgear/).
+To render the environment with FlightGear, download and install it from [here](https://sourceforge.net/projects/flightgear/).
 Make sure the FlightGear bin directory is in PATH (Usually `C:\Program Files\FlightGear 2020.3\bin`) and if not already existant, add a system variable called `FG_ROOT` with the FG data folder as it's value (Usually `C:\Program Files\FlightGear 2020.3\data`).

 ### Linux